dirkpetersen/nvflare-cancer/README.md

 Done [61900 usecs] 2024-05-05 23:28:34.333857
 ```

+Enter `bye` to leave the console.
 Once you have installed a new client as an `Org Admin` your users can connect to the system as `Lead`.
 Please see `Using NVFlare as a Lead`